-148. The claims in the '591 patent require the modifying of data that has concrete and valuable effects in the field of secure third-party communications.
-By allowing an intermediary to receive secure information but not gain access to the unencrypted form of the information, the '591 patent improves the security of computer systems.
-Prior art systems that the '591 patent remedies enabled unauthorized "access to private communications or otherwise undermine[d] transactional security or privacy."
-HP has described the use of encryption in the cloud as important to improve the security and functioning of systems.
+remedies enabled unauthorized "access to private communications or otherwise undermine[d] transactional security or privacy."
+Companies have described the use of encryption in the cloud as important to improve the security and functioning of systems.

 For many organizations, keeping data private and secure has also become a compliance requirement.
-Standards including Health Insurance Portability and Accountability Act of 1996 (HIPAA), Sarbanes-Oxlev (SOX), Pavment Card Industry Data Security Standard (PCI DSS), the Gramm-Leach-Blilev Act, and EU Data Protection Directives all require that organizations protect their data at rest and provide defenses against threats.
+Standards including Health Insurance Portability and Accountability Act of 1996 (HIPAA), Sarbanes-Oxlev (SOX), Pavment Card Industry Data Security Standard (PCI DSS), the Gramm-Leach-Bliley Act, and EU Data Protection Directives all require that organizations protect their data at rest and provide defenses against threats.

-HP ATALLA CLOUD ENCRYPTION: SECURING DATA IN THE CLOUD, HP TECHNICAL WHITE PAPER 2 (2014).
+HP Atalla Cloud Encryption: Securing Data in The Cloud, HP TECHNICAL WHITE PAPER 2 (2014) (emphasis added).

-149. The '591 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure.

-150. The claimed invention in the '591 claims is rooted in computer technology and overcame problems specifically arising in the realm of computer networks.

-151. The systems and methods claimed in the '591 patent were not a longstanding or fundamental economic practice at the time of patented inventions.
+- 151. The '591 patent claims systems and methods not merely for transferring secure information over a computer network, but for making the computer network itself more secure. - 152.
+The claimed invention in the '591 claims is rooted in computer technology and overcame problems specifically arising in the realm of computer networks. - 153.
+The systems and methods claimed in the '591 patent were not a longstanding or fundamental economic practice at the time of the patented inventions.
 Nor were they fundamental principles in ubiquitous use on the Internet or computers in general.
-As just one example, at the time the inventions disclosed in the '591 patent were conceived, the use of asymmetric encryption keys was described by Oracle as "relatively new."35
+As just one example, at the time the inventions disclosed in the '591 patent were conceived, the use of asymmetric encryption keys was described by Oracle as "relatively new."
+47

-A Public Kev Infrastructure (PKI) consists of protocols. services. and standards supporting applications of public kev cryptography.
+A Public Kev Infrastructure (PKI) consists of protocols, services, and standards supporting applications of public kev cryptography.
 Because the technology is still relatively new, the term PKI is somewhat loosely defined.